 Our operating results and ability to execute our strategic plans and minimize credit losses are highly dependent on the services, managerial abilities and performance of our current executive officers and other key personnel.
 We have an experienced management team that our Board believes is capable of managing and growing our business and executing those strategic plans.
-We do not have employment contracts with our executive officers or key personnel.
-Losses of or changes in our current executive officers or other key personnel and their responsibilities may disrupt our business and could adversely affect our financial condition, results of operations and liquidity.
-Competition for the best people in many activities engaged in by us is intense including with respect to compensation and emerging workplace practices, accommodations and remote work options, and we may not be able to hire people or to retain them.
-Additionally, our ability to retain our current executive officers and other key personnel may be further impacted by existing or new legislation and regulations regarding incentive compensation that is affecting or may affect the financial services industry, as discussed in Item 1.
-Business - Supervision and Regulation - Executive and Incentive Compensation.
+Losses of or changes in our current executive officers or other key personnel and their responsibilities may disrupt our business and could adversely affect our financial condition and results of operations.
+Competition for the most qualified people in many activities engaged in by us is intense, including with respect to compensation, emerging workplace practices, accommodations and remote work options, and we may not be able to hire sufficiently skilled people or to retain them.
+Additionally, our ability to retain our current executive officers and other key personnel may be further impacted by existing or new legislation and regulations regarding incentive compensation that is affecting or may affect the financial services industry.
 There can be no assurance that we will be successful in retaining our current executive officers or other key personnel or hiring additional key personnel to assist in executing our business strategies.
-Our ability to execute our business strategy and provide high quality service will suffer if we are unable to recruit or retain a sufficient number of qualified personnel or if the costs of employee compensation or benefits increase substantially.
+Our ability to execute our business strategy will suffer if we unexpectedly lose one or more of our key personnel, as will our ability to provide high quality service if we are unable to recruit or retain a sufficient number of qualified personnel or the costs of employee compensation or benefits increase substantially.